 The information in this article applies to:

-I want to create a custom kitchen cabinet island, or other type of cabinet, and add it to the Library Browser.
+I want to create a custom cabinet and add it to the library for future use.
 How can I accomplish this task?

-Cabinets can be edited and combined to create a wide variety of custom cabinetry or furniture including vanities, china hutches, buffets, sideboards, entertainment centers, desks, wine cabinets, bookcases, book shelves, chest of drawers, dressers, nightstands, end tables, workbenches, chifforobes, wardrobes, curio, or hoosier cabinets and much more.
+Cabinets can be edited and combined to create a wide variety of custom cabinetry or furniture including vanities, china hutches, buffets, sideboards, entertainment centers, desks, wine cabinets, bookcases, book shelves, dressers, nightstands, end tables, workbenches, wardrobes, and much more.

-These custom configurations can then can then be saved in the Library Browser for use in other plans.
+These custom configurations can then can then be saved in the library for use in other plans.